 - Questions related to race/ethnicity or family history are for U.S. research and reporting purposes.
 U.S. law encourages us to collect information on the racial demographics of our clients.
 Other legal jurisdictions outside of the United States may not permit the collection of such information.
 Therefore, answer race/ethnicity or family history questions only if you reside in the United States.

 - Information collected about or from an individual is considered confidential.
 Individuals receive feedback on assessments only from qualified Feedback Coaches.
+Any further disclosure or sharing shall be possible only pending the individual’s consent.

 - Although CCL has never been required to release information without an individual’s permission (or the permission of an authorized legal representative such as an executor, executrix, or the holder of a valid power of attorney), it is acknowledged that in the extremely rare case of a court order, CCL might be compelled to do so.

-- Data collected from surveys published by CCL are stored in its database.
+- Data collected from surveys published by CCL are stored in its secure database.
 They become a part of the norm group, containing thousands of scores, against which individual scores are calibrated.
 Periodically, CCL publishes data on groups of people.
 Individuals are never identified in these reports.
 Specific organizations are identified only if prior written approval is received from the organization.
 CCL may also provide organization summary profiles on groups of individuals in that organization if the number of individuals is large enough to be potentially meaningful.

 From time to time, CCL may post online surveys to ask visitors for opinions on leadership, CCL services, or visitors’ needs.
 This information will be used internally to provide better service to CCL clients.
 Any customer contact information collected would only be used to contact the visitor if necessary.
 Demographic and profile data may also be collected as the need arises, and would be used for internal reporting only.